Inca Empire: Etymology

-When the Spanish arrived to the Empire of the Incas they gave the name "Peru" to what the natives knew as Tawantinsuyu.
-The name "Inca Empire" (Imperio de los Incas) originated from the Chronicles of the 16th Century.
+When the Spanish arrived in the Empire of the Incas, they gave the name Peru to what the natives knew as Tawantinsuyu.
+The name "Inca Empire" originated from the Chronicles of the 16th century.

 History

 Antecedents

 The Inca Empire was the last chapter of thousands of years of Andean civilizations.
-The Andean civilization is one of at least five civilizations in the world deemed by scholars to be "pristine."
-The concept of a "pristine" civilization refers to a civilization that has developed independently from external influences and is not a derivative of other civilizations.
+The Andean civilisation is one of at least five civilisations in the world deemed by scholars to be "pristine".
+The concept of a pristine civilisation refers to a civilisation that has developed independently of external influences and is not a derivative of other civilisations.